-Students must pass the combination of the midterm, final and assignment in order to pass the course.
+Students must pass the combination of the two term tests in order to pass the course.

 PARTICIPATION - VIRTUAL ONLINE CLASS CONTRIBUTION

 It is imperative that students prepare for every class.
 No class attendance results in zero mark.

 You must register with you full name on the Zoom class to receive credit for your participation.